 Going to the doctor is never fun, but when your doctor or other medical professional makes medical mistakes that cause you to harm or make you ill, you have a right to collect damages as a result.
 Medical malpractice is on the rise; medical errors are now the third-leading cause of death in the United States.
 Only cancer and heart disease kill more people than the mistakes of the medical professionals we trust with our lives and who are under oath to “do no harm.”
 From surgical mistakes to failing to diagnose serious illnesses in time for effective treatments to be launched, there are numerous ways that the decisions these medical professionals make each day can end up in worsening or even causing medical harm.
-If you have been harmed by a medical professional, contact SMT Legal immediately to discuss your case with our medical malpractice lawyers.
+If you have been harmed by a medical professional, contact SMT Legal immediately to discuss your case with our experienced medical malpractice lawyers.

 What Constitutes Medical Malpractice?

 Medical malpractice, as defined by Pennsylvania malpractice law, occurs when a healthcare professional – including doctors – commits medical negligence.
 Medical negligence is defined by a breach or violation of the standard of care.